-DIRT GROUP is informed by and grounded in 4 major theories: Experiential Learning, Social Learning, Symbolic Interactionism, and Strength– based theories.
-DIRT GROUP provides tangible results, skills that prepare participants for life, pride and ownership, community contributions/investment & participation (“Big Ripple Effect”), and social inclusion–fostering resiliency, competence/mastery, achievement, mindfulness, and opportunities to develop emotional and behavioral self-regulation skills.
+DIRT GROUP is informed by and grounded in 5 major theories: Experiential Learning, Social Learning, Symbolic Interactionism, Strength–Based, and Ecological Systems theories.
+DIRT GROUP provides tangible results, skills that prepare participants for life, pride and ownership, community contributions/investment & participation (“Big Ripple Effect”), and social inclusion–fostering resiliency, competence/mastery, achievement, mindfulness, and emotional and behavioral self-regulation skills.

-Implications for practice include alternative education opportunities in the form of academic credits in science, writing, technology, FACS, social studies, economics, etc., community-based mental health/social/life skills training, early childhood development (brain development), juvenile and adult corrections, economic development (“What the Cluck Food Truck”, “4bubbasfoods”, and more).
+Additional potential implications for practice in alternative education opportunities in the form of academic credits in science, writing, technology, FACS, social studies, economics, etc., community-based mental health/social/life skills training, early childhood development (brain development), juvenile and adult corrections, economic development (“What the Cluck Food Truck”, “4bubbasfoods”, and more).